 Click the thumbnail photos to enhance!

-The original description of Stiliger ornatus is from the Red Sea, now there are records from the whole Indo-Pacific,
+The original description of Stiliger ornatus is from the Red Sea, there are only 2 pictures from that region online.

 How to cite:

 Köhler, E. (2021), published 23 June 2021, Stiliger ornatus Ehrenberg, 1828

 available from https://www.Philippine-Sea-Slugs.com/Sacoglossa/Stiliger_ornatus.htm